akhikhl/multiproject-git-gradle/README.md

 ##Overview

-This is gradle script for multi-project git-based setup, configuration and build.
-It supports automated cloning/pulling git-repositories (from any repositories, supported by JGit) and typical gradle tasks ("build", "clean", etc) that can be run against some or all projects.
-Projects can be supplied with inter-project dependencies, so that particular order of assembly/testing/etc is guaranteed.
+This is gradle script for multiple git-repository setup, configuration and build.
+It supports automated cloning/pulling git-repositories (from any repositories, supported by JGit) and typical gradle tasks ("build", "clean", etc) that can be run against some or all repositories.
+Repositories can be supplied with inter-repository dependencies, so that particular order of assembly/testing/etc is guaranteed.

 Many thanks to the creators of gradle-git plugin ( https://github.com/ajoberstar/gradle-git ) for their excellent work, which is used by multiproject-git-gradle.